hyperfield/yt-channel-downloader/README.md

 ##### Activate the virtual environment

 **Note**: there is no such script on my machine (Ubuntu 22.04) as `activate`.
 The workaround for me was to simply prepend `./.venv/bin/` to my path like so: `export PATH=./.venv/bin:$PATH`.
-This way, I can run the scripts in the virtual environment without relying on that script it.
+This way, I can run the scripts in the virtual environment without relying on that missing `activate` script.

 `.venv/Scripts/activate`